Extending the Leader-First Follower Structure for Bearing-only Formation Control on Directed Graphs: INTRODUCTION

-The most significant result in the study of bearing-only formation control over directed sensing was presented in \cite{trinh2018bearing}.
-In this work, they showed that for a special class of directed graphs, known as the \emph{leader first follower} (LFF) graphs, the bearing-only formation control law proposed in \cite{zhao2015bearing} but adapted for directed sensing almost globally converges to the desired formation.
+An important step toward understanding bearing-only formation control under directed sensing was made in \cite{trinh2018bearing}.
+In this work, they showed that for a special class of directed graphs, known as the \emph{leader first follower} (LFF) graphs, the bearing-only formation control law proposed in \cite{zhao2015bearing} but adapted for directed sensing almost globally converges to the desired formation. {LFF} graphs have a special structure where one node has no out edges (the leader), the first follower node has only one out edge towards the leader, and all other nodes have exactly two outgoing edges.
 The main idea of this work is that these LFF graphs lead to a cascade system structure facilitating the stability and convergence proof.
 Nevertheless, LFF graphs are restrictive and this work aims to extend the class of directed graphs that can be used to solve the bearing formation control problem with directed sensing.

 The contribution of this paper focuses on extending the LFF structure to solve the bearing-only formation control problem over directed graphs.
 In this direction, our first result considers a simpler setup consisting of a single follower agent and many leaders.
 We provide an analysis to characterize the equilibria configuration for this system and discuss their stability and convergence properties.
 It turns out that the analysis of this simpler system is crucial for a more general extension of LFF graphs, which leads to our second contribution.
 We extend the BOFC framework to accommodate augmented LFF graphs, incorporating additional forward-directed edges while preserving the cascade structure of the system.
+Compared to LFF graphs, the augmented LFF graphs allow for nodes to have \emph{at least} 2 outgoing edges as opposed to exactly 2.
 We provide an analysis of the corresponding equilbria and stability of the system.
 Lastly, we provide simulation studies to demonstrate the feasibility and performance improvements enabled by the proposed extensions, showcasing faster convergence rates and increased flexibility in network design.
 These results offer a significant step toward more robust and adaptable BOFC solutions in directed sensing scenarios.

 The remainder of this paper is organized as follows.
 Section \ref{sec.bearingformations} provides a brief overview of bearing-only formation control (BOFC) and revisits key results for undirected and directed graphs.
 Section \ref{sec.extendLFF} presents our main contributions, beginning with an analysis of the one-to-many BOFC setup and extending to LFF graph structures with additional forawrd edges.
 Section \ref{sec.simulation} illustrates the theoretical results with numerical simulations, highlighting performance improvements, and demonstrating the feasibility of the proposed methods.
 Finally, Section \ref{sec.conclusion} concludes the paper and discusses potential directions for future work.